21 Sep Exercising after Breast Reduction

 - Perform 10 circles in each direction

-Wrist Flexes: This will help improve the flexibility in your wrists and forearms
+Wrist Flexes: This will help increase the flexibility in your wrists and forearms

 - Flex your wrist upwards and then downwards